This link will take you to the electronic medicines compendium (emc) website, which is a non-Novartis website.

 SMC restriction: treatment of RRMS with active disease defined by clinical or imaging features.

-Two Phase III studies demonstrated superiority of ofatumumab in reducing annualised relapse rate when compared with another disease-modifying treatment (DMT) in adult patients with RMS.
+Two Phase III studies demonstrated superiority of ofatumumab in reducing ARR when compared with another disease-modifying treatment in adult patients with RMS.

 This advice applies only in the context of an approved NHSScotland Patient Access Scheme (PAS) delivering the cost-effectiveness results upon which the decision was based, or a PAS/list price that is equivalent or lower.

-Patient must take the pen out of the refrigerator about 15–30 minutes before self-administration to allow it to reach room temperature.
-Additional time is required to prepare the pen and cleanse.
+Patients must take the pen out of the refrigerator about 15–30 minutes before self-administration to allow it to reach room temperature.
+Additional time is required to prepare the pen.
 Store in a refrigerator (2°C–8°C).
 Do not freeze.
 If necessary, KESIMPTA may be stored unrefrigerated for a single period of up to 7 days at room temperature (not above 30°C).
 If not used during this period, KESIMPTA can then be returned to the refrigerator for a maximum of 7 days.
 Please refer to the SmPC for full administration details.1

-ARR, annualised relapse rate; CD20, cluster of differentiation 20; CI, confidence interval; DMT, disease-modifying treatment; EDSS, expanded disability status scale; GD, gadolinium; HBV, hepatitis B virus; HCP, healthcare professional; IgG, immunoglobulin G; IgM, immunoglobulin M; LLN, lower limit of normal; MRI, magnetic resonance imaging; MS, multiple sclerosis; NEDA-3, no evidence of disease activity-3; NICE, National Institute for Health and Care Excellence; OR, odds ratio; PAS, patient access scheme; RMS, relapsing forms of multiple sclerosis; RR, rate ratio; RRMS, relapsing-remitting multiple sclerosis; SC, subcutaneous; SMC, Scottish Medicines Consortium; SmPC, summary of product characteristics.
+ARR, annualised relapse rate; CD20, cluster of differentiation 20; CDW, confirmed disability worsening; CI, confidence interval; EDSS, expanded disability status scale; FAQ, frequently asked question; Gd, gadolinium; HBcAb, hepatitis B core antibody; HBsAg, hepatitis B surface antigen; HBV, hepatitis B virus; HCP, healthcare professional; LLN, lower limit of normal; MRI, magnetic resonance imaging; MS, multiple sclerosis; NEDA-3, no evidence of disease activity-3; NHS, National Health Service; NICE, National Institute for Health and Care Excellence; PAS, patient access scheme; PIRA, progression independent of relapse activity; PML, multifocal leukoencephalopathy; RMS, relapsing forms of multiple sclerosis; RR, rate ratio; RRMS, relapsing-remitting multiple sclerosis; SC, subcutaneous; SMC, Scottish Medicines Consortium; SmPC, summary of product characteristics.

 References